 At the dawn of microprocessors, as an electrical engineer, he designed early hardware and software microprocessor systems.
 His career evolved with the birth of the personal computer revolution and with the emergence of the internet.
 He foresaw the web revolution and was a first-mover in e-commerce, developing an early e-commerce system Sendsafe that continues as an innovator today.

 In 1994 Dream Dancers was published while Kevin was living in Los Angeles.
 This was his first and some consider his best novel.

-In 1994, he relocated his company to Dallas, TX to take advantage of the web-broadcasting potential of the Central United States (and to find his bride).
-Over the years in love in Dallas he wrote several more novels, the second of which became, Immortality.
+In 1994, he relocated his company to Dallas, Texas to take advantage of the web-broadcasting potential of the Central United States (and to find his bride).
+Over the years, happily in love, he wrote several more novels, the second of which became his first bestseller, Immortality.

 Where am I now?
 I was born in Manhattan, in the city that never sleeps, and have “literally” lived all over the country, from our largest cities, such as New York and Los Angeles, to small seaside towns such as Santa Cruz and Redondo Beach, to interesting arty small cities such as Santa Fe New Mexico.
 I can currently be found dreaming and writing in Boston, absorbing New England charm and marveling at my wife, who is an amazing artist, choreographer, dancer, and teacher at schools of the arts.